Real operator spaces and operator algebras: Introduction

-The diagonal $\Delta(A) = A \cap A^*$ of a real operator algebra $A$ (with possibly no kind of identity) is a well-defined operator algebra independent of representation as in the complex case.
+Perhaps shockingly, the complexification $A_c$ of an (even unital) operator algebra $A$ need not be well defined up to isometric (as opposed to complete isometric) isomorphism.
+For that reason operator algebras and their complexification are almost always treated here in the operator space setting.
+The diagonal $\Delta(A) = A \cap A^*$ of a real operator algebra $A$ in $B(H)$ (with possibly no kind of identity) is a well-defined operator algebra independent of representation as in the complex case.
 Indeed by \cite[Theorem 2.6]{BT}, a contractive homomorphism $\pi : A \to B$ between operator algebras takes the diagonal $\Delta(A)$ $*$-isomorphically onto a closed $C^*$-subalgebra of $\Delta(B)$.
 Thus the results in 2.1.2 in \cite{BLM} hold in the real case.
-For an operator algebra or unital operator space we have that $\Delta(X_c) = X_c \cap X_c^* = \Delta(X)_c$.
+For an operator algebra or unital operator space we have that $\Delta(X_c) = X_c \cap X_c^* = \Delta(X)_c$ in $B(H)_c$.
 Because the selfadjoint elements do not necessarily span a real $C^*$-algebra (or may be all of the $C^*$-algebra) one needs to be careful in places.
 Thus $\Delta(A)$ need not be the span of the selfadjoint elements (nor of the projections if $A$ is also weak* closed and not commutative), unlike in the complex case.